Jim at work

 Jim is a Chartered Financial Planner and joined the business back in 1990.

-He holds a degree in Economics and has a wealth of experience having worked in financial services for more than 35 years.
+He holds a degree in Economics and has a wealth of experience having worked in financial services for nearly 40 years.

 Jim specialises in investment management and is an associate of the Chartered Securities Institute.
 He chairs the Handford Aitkenhead & Walker Investment Committee, overseeing more than £100 million of client assets.

 Jim moved to Wymeswold five years ago.
 Since then he’s been involved in numerous hobbies; he is a member of the Wold’s choir and rings the village church bells.
 He’s also a member of a local Bridge club and is the self-confessed slowest member of the Wymeswold Running Club.

 His latest project has been building a new house on his garden – something he and wife Aly should complete in 2021.

 On an ideal weekend, you can find me:

 Running (slowly), cycling (slowly), mowing the lawns, listening to the footie and enjoying a nice glass of wine with Aly (preferably outside in our lovely garden in the evening).